nballener/nballener.github.io/_drafts/resume-2017.md

 ## Computershare - *Software Developer*

 During a 2 year period, performed requirements gathering and analysis, contribute to the solution design and development of a print and digital communications solution.
 The software developed utilises a mixture of XML and CSV data.
-I was part of a large team of business analysts and developers.
+As a member of large team of business analysts and developers, we pioneered the implementation of a new communications system platform.

 During a second 2 year period, developed a large software communications suite that utilises a mixture of XML, CSV, and flat file data (TXT).
 Pioneered several new business techniques which utilised web services and SSRS reports.

 Introduced, developed and demonstrated an automated unit testing script that watches the current working directory and runs unit tests when it detects file saves.
 It has opened up a better programming standard to the larger team, with plans for national roll out.
+I received a Great Ideas award.

 ## Robert Bosch - *Student Engineer*